 Cape Wickham is a worthy recipient of Australia’s golfing crown!
 It’s an ocean-side gem that already ranks among the best in the world.
 Eight holes play parallel to Bass Strait, with all 18 holes offering staggering ocean views.
 King Island provides the blank canvas for a playable and spectacular course that offers the serious golfer breathtaking views and thrilling golf.

 Designed by: Mike DeVries and Darius Oliver

-Barnbougle Dunes will make even the canniest Scot feel at home.
+The Dunes at Barnbougle will make even the canniest Scot feel at home.
 Scenic views, towering coastal dunes and spectacular holes wind along the coast.
 Wide-open fairways and exquisite layouts overlook the wilds of Bass Strait, evoking the spirit of the Hibernian coastal courses.
-Broad and windswept, Barnbougle Dunes is the poster child for ingenious minimalist design.
+Broad and windswept, The Dunes is the poster child for ingenious minimalist design.

 Designed by: Tom Doak and Mike Clayton

-Barnbougle Lost Farm is the twisted sister of Barnbougle Dunes.
+The Lost Farm, the twisted sister of The Dunes, is Barnbougle’s second instalment.
 The 20-hole course has magical greens playing hide and seek amongst the Bass Strait dunes.
 Breathtakingly beautiful, dramatically different, it cleverly complements the surrounding landscape.
-Lost Farm offers an array of very different holes – for the brave, and the not so brave.
+The Lost Farm offers an array of very different holes – for the brave, and the not so brave.
 Playing to all points of the compass, there is always a challenge for all abilities.

 Designed by: Bill Coore

 #4 OCEAN DUNES